-Also, if the dough is too sticky, just add more peanut butter powder, about a tablespoon at a time, until you get a stiffer dough.
+- If the dough is too loose or sticky, add more peanut butter powder, about a tablespoon at a time, until you get a stiffer dough.

 Peanut Butter Filling